 As a PhD you will ﬁnd a wealth of rewarding job options in many ﬁelds outside of academia.
-PhDs work in research, writing, public service, consulting, advising, teaching, and publishing.
+PhDs work in research, writing, public service, consulting, advising, teaching, publishing, and more.

 Don’t underestimate your strengths and transferable skills!
 Your skills as a humanist or social scientist are transferable to many careers and highly valued in many industries.

 Key Resources to Help You Start Your Search

 We have provided you with some common career options for PhDs in this section, however, you will ﬁnd additional options in a variety of other resources.
 Two recommended resources are:

 - ”So What Are You Going to Do with That?”: Finding Careers Outside Academia, by Susan Basalla and Maggie Debelius

 Higher education oﬀers many rewarding employment options outside of faculty positions.
 Are you interested in working at a liberal arts college, community college, or a university?
 Non-academic positions and administrative jobs exist in all these educational institutions, and all need staﬀ with the skills you have developed in your humanities or social science PhD program.